Howard Wilkinson signed Radebe along with compatriot Phil

 remember him playing against Man U and taking over from Beeney in

 goals.
-Lucas, you deserve a place in the Pantheon of Leeds
+Lucas, you deserve a place in the Pantheon of Leeds greats.

-means that you are ten time the man Ferdinand is.
+that you are ten time the man Ferdinand is.

 Boitumelo Letlape (Tumi) says: CONGRADULATIONS for your

-marriage,you scored bi time NTATE.I shared a flat in JHB,did Fashion
+marriage,you scored bi time NTATE.I shared a flat in JHB,did

-meet with her.
+possible to meet with her.

 Millie says: I have got a golly-wog called Lucas Radebe.
 It

 looks just like him.
 Big up Lucas!!